abelsonlive/hiR/updateGuide.md

     R CMD check rpckg
     ```

-_OPTIONAL: now build the package and push to cran_
+_OPTIONAL: build the package and push to cran_

     ```
     #!/bin/bash